-The Pro guide to getting your Facebook ad spend right
+The practical guide to getting your Facebook ad spend right in 2022

-Whether you are new to Facebook advertising or you’ve been experimenting with it for a while, it can be daunting to figure out the correct budget allocation for your ads.
+Whether you are new to Facebook advertising or you’ve been experimenting with it for a while, it can be confusing to figure out the correct budget allocation for your ads.

 Too much and you’re wasting money.
 Too little and you’re losing potential sales.